-When it’s a smart option: Invoice financing is best used for businesses that sell products or services to other businesses and that have reliable clients.
+When it’s a smart option: Invoice Financing is best used for businesses that sell products or services to other businesses and that have reliable clients.
 Additionally, invoice financing benefits businesses with inconsistent cash flows because they can choose which invoices to submit for payment.
-Like a business line of credit, invoice financing is also a smart option both for plugging cash flow gaps and for growing a business.
+Like business line of credit, invoice financing is also a smart option both for plugging cash flow gaps and for growing a business.

 Additional Resources for Women Business Owners